-Some practical considerations that a Coach can make for adults to assist them include:
+Some practical consideration that a coach can make for teenagers to assist them at this time include:

-- where training and competition schedules overlap - Provide flexible schedules to accommodate the demands of family and work - Carefully follow the progress of each player, offering encouragement and advice where necessary - Provide quality training equipment and facilities
+- Use School facilities for training purposes reduce the need for students to travel to participate in Gaelic games.
+Developing a good Club/School link can help in this case, especially where training and competition schedules overlap - Provide flexible schedules to accommodate the demands of study, and/or work - Carefully follow the progress of each player, offering encouragement and advice where necessary

-MINORS PLAYING IN ADULT GAELIC GAMES
+THE TRANSITION TO ADULT GAELIC GAMES

 Teenagers are in a phase in their lives where there is a distinct change from the fun filled environment of childhood play, to a more structured type of organised training and competition seen at adult level.
 Coaches should always maintain the enjoyment factor in sport, and many teenagers will attempt to keep this through trying something different, some tricks or touches that they have developed through individual practice.
 Some of the problems associated with the progression to adult Gaelic games include:

-- Adult training regimes imposed on less developed teenage bodies and minds - Player skill levels may not match the demands of performance in adult situations - The player may not be sufficiently developed cognitively to understand and implement the Coaches instructions - especially when dealing with Team Play issues - Coaches may question the players commitment and discipline as they struggle to come to terms with the more demanding nature of teenage play over childhood play.
+- Adult training regimes imposed on less developed teenage bodies and minds - Player skill levels may not match the demands of performance in adult situations - The player may not be sufficiently developed cognitively to understand and implement the Coaches instructions - Coaches may question the players commitment and discipline as they struggle to come to terms with the more demanding nature of teenage play over childhood play.